“Annulments” in Colorado – What They Are, and What They Aren’t

 What is an Annulment?

 Colorado law allows marriages, under certain circumstances, to be annulled, or declared invalid from the start.
-Much like in a typical dissolution of marriage case even if the Court declares a marriage invalid, it may still address issues such as a parenting plan and child support for any children of the relationship, as well as division of marital assets and spousal maintenance.
+If the Court declares a marriage invalid through an annulment it will still address issues such as a parenting plan and child support for any children of the relationship the same as it would for any dissolution of marriage case, but division of assets and spousal maintenance are addressed somewhat differently.

 When Can a Marriage be Annulled?

-One common belief tends to be that an annulment can be based simply on the fact that the parties were only recently married.
-Colorado does not allow a brief marriage to be annulled only based on the length of marriage.
+One common belief tends to be that a marriage can be annulled simply because the parties were married for only a short period of time.
+Colorado does not allow a marriage to be annulled based on the length of marriage no matter how brief the marriage was.

 Under C.R.S. §14-10-111 marriages in Colorado can only be annulled for the following reasons: